• Skip to main content

 6-8 people.

-This recipe yields around 6-8 servings of kale and quinoa minestrone soup depending on your preferred portion size.
+This recipe yields around 6-8 servings of kale and quinoa soup depending on your preferred portion size.

 Storing